Health and Safety Code 11361 HS is a California marijuana law that makes it a crime for adults to:

 For purposes of this part of the law, it is not necessary that you paid or otherwise compensated the minor.
 It is enough that you used a minor to do any of the prohibited acts.5

-Example: Alicia is in a gang that sells marijuana.
+Example: Alicia is in a gang that sells marijuana on the black market.
 The gang uses minors to peddle the drugs, because they believe the law will treat the minors more leniently.
 Alicia is responsible for organizing the minors and giving them the marijuana to go out and sell.
 By doing so, Alicia violates Health and Safety Code 11361 (as well as various other drug and gang charges), even if the minors are never paid for their work.

 1.2 Selling, giving or offering a minor marijuana